-Fluxes estimated by both versions of Hybrid are compared with observed fluxes derived by eddy covariance (EC) method and fluxes modeled by the SVAT model SEWAB (Surface Energy and Water Balance model - Mengelkamp et al., 1999), which has been calibrated to the two sites for gap-filling and up-scaling of flux measurements.
+Fluxes estimated by both versions of Hybrid are compared with observed fluxes derived by eddy covariance (EC) method and fluxes modelled by the SVAT model SEWAB (Surface Energy and Water Balance model - Mengelkamp et al., 1999), which has been configured for the two sites for gap-filling and up-scaling of flux measurements.
 Both flux references yield fluxes averaged over 30-min intervals.
-Unlike many SVAT models

-- that derive the soil heat flux from the flux residual, SEWAB is solving the surface energy balance equation ( $Q{\rm E} + Q{\rm H} + Q{\rm Rad} + Q{\rm Soil} = 0$ ) iteratively for $T_0$ by Brent's method (Mengelkamp et al., 1999), hence closing the energy balance locally (Kracher et al., - 2009).
+Unlike many SVAT models that derive the soil heat flux from the flux residual, SEWAB is solving the surface energy balance equation $(Q{\rm E}+Q{\rm H}+Q{\rm Rad}+Q{\rm Soil}=0)$ iteratively for T_0 by Brent's method (Mengelkamp et al., 1999), hence closing the energy balance locally (Kracher et al., 2009).
 In contrast, the surface energy balance closure derived by EC is only in the order of 0.7 at Nam Co Lake (Zhou et al., 2011).
-This means that 30 % of the net radiation is not captured by surface flux measurements.
-However, energy balance closure - must not be used as a quality measure for flux measurements (Aubinet et al., 1999)

-as surface heterogeneity leads to organised low frequency structures and mesoscale circulations (Panin et al., 1998; Kanda et al., 2004) that are mainly responsible for the lack of closure (Foken, 2008).
-This is especially true for sea (lake) breeze systems, where a significant portion of the energy fluxes is transported horizontally (Kuwagata
+Consequently, 30% of the net radiation is not captured by surface flux measurements.
+However, energy balance closure must not be used as a quality measure for flux measurements (Aubinet et al., 1999) as surface heterogeneity leads to organised low frequency structures and mesoscale circulations (Panin et al., 1998; Kanda et al., 2004) that are mainly responsible for the lack of closure (Foken, 2008).
+The energy balance problem for eddy-covariance measurements is summarized in Foken et al. (2011).
+Additionally, in sea (lake) breeze systems a significant portion of the energy fluxes is transported horizontally (Kuwagata et al., 1994).
+Therefore,

-- et al., 1994).
-Therefore, SEWAB (and Hybrid) fluxes are comparatively larger than measured ones.
-When the energy balance is closed artificially by redistributing the residual to fluxes according to the Bowen ratio (Twine et al., 2000), the resulting fluxes are in much better agreement with SEWAB (Babel et al., 2011).
-Therefore we use, when possible, energy balance corrected fluxes ( $Q{E{EC,EBC}}$ and $Q{H{EC,EBC}}$ ).
-EC data were collected at 3 m height and calculated using the TK3 package (Mauder et al., 2008; - collected at 3 m height and calculated using the TK3 package (Mauder et al., 2008; Mauder and Foken, 2011).
+SEWAB (and Hybrid) fluxes are comparatively larger than the measured ones.
+When the energy balance is closed artificially by redistributing the residual to fluxes according to the Bowen ratio (Twine et al., 2000), the resulting fluxes are in much better agreement with SEWAB (not shown).
+Therefore energy balance corrected fluxes are used whenever possible $(Q{\text{Eec.eBC}} \text{ and } Q{\text{Hec.eBC}})$.
+Artificial energy balance closure is only possible, when the Bowen ratio can be determined from flux measurements and when data about the available energy is measured.
+EC data were collected at 3 m height and calculated using the TK3 package (Mauder et al., 2008; Mauder and Foken, 2011).
 Quality checks were performed according to Foken et al. (2004).
 A detailed description of the instrumentation can be found in Biermann et al. (2009).
 The rain event of 10 July leads to the exclusion of fluxes due to quality concerns.
-Both Hybrid and SEWAB produce fluxes during rain, but their quality is unknown as they cannot be compared to measurements. - Measuring in close proximity to the lake also means that depending on wind direction the fluxes measured at UBT are originating from land, water or a mixture of both as the footprint of the EC system and the forcing data is located upwind of the site.
+Both Hybrid and SEWAB produce fluxes during rain, but their quality is unknown as they cannot be compared to measurements.

+Measuring in close proximity to the lake also means that depending on wind direction the fluxes measured at UBT are originating from land, water or a mixture of both as the footprint of the EC system and thus also of the forcing data is located upwind of the site.
 This leads to problems in the energy balance closure and the integration of fluxes.
-The - development of a lake breeze system at Nam Co means that during most days there are no flux measurements available from the late morning or early afternoon until the lake breeze ceases.
+The development of a lake breeze system at Nam Co means that during most days there are no flux measurements available from the late morning or early afternoon until the lake breeze ceases.
 The days of 27 July and 6 August are the only days during which the field campaign provides data that do not have a full lake breeze influence at UBT.
-Therefore it is beneficial to compare not only to measured fluxes, but also to SEWAB - (QESEWAB and QHSEWAB).
+Therefore it is beneficial to compare not only to measured fluxes, but also to SEWAB $(Q{E{SEWAB}})$.

 For completeness, fluxes over the lake calculated by the TOGA-COARE algorithm (Fairall et al., 1996a,b) that is also part of the coupled surface-atmosphere model are given during lake breeze events.